pnp/List-Formatting/view-samples/custom-charts/README.md

 ### RADAR CHART
 **Note**: this chart is based on a maximum score, which works similarly to a scale, as explained [**above**](#how-does-it-work).
 Furthermore, **DATAPOINTS** is a number column and should allow values between 3 and 8.

 The radar chart allows a minimum of 3 (triangle shape) and a maximum of 8 (octagon shape) data points.
-You can apply a fill color to each category.
+You can apply a fill color to both labels and shape.
 Download the [**Excel file**](./assets/Radar-Chart.xlsx) and export it to SharePoint.
 Then, apply the JSON code available [**here**](./Radar-Chart.json).

 <p align="center">